TheKVT/Archive-Extract/README.md

 ````

  <br/>
-  For Archiving folder just add folder path for multi folder divide folders path with |.
+  For Archiving folder just add folder path for multi folder divide folders path with `|` .

 ```
 for files /content/drive/video/1.mkv |/content/drive/video/2.mkv |.....
 for archiving one folder Just add path of folder for more folders just files /content/drive/video |/content/drive/Music |.....
 ```

+ ### Added new feature

+ Know which files with `Size` and `FileName` present in archive file, with password protected file or without it.